 As long as you remove the poles and the netting, the trampoline can easily be left outside during the winter.
 The springs are galvanized and they will remain rust-proof for quite a while.

 The 140mm long springs – 36 in total – are perfectly adequate for jumping, especially for children and teenagers.
 However, due to its size, we recommend that only one child uses the trampoline at any time.
 Otherwise, the kids will surely collide and it will end in tears.
 The maximum user weight is 60 kilograms, making this usable for smaller adults, but preferably children and teenagers.
 It does look like it can take a bit more weight, but we wouldn’t advise you to risk it.

 There are some issues with unresponsive customer service and availability of spare parts, but they should be resolved eventually if you’re willing to wait.
 The warranty is one year from the purchase date for the frame, and six months for other parts.

 On the brighter side, assembly is intuitive and the structural integrity is very good.
 This is primarily due to their proprietary Tramp Klamp system, where reinforced brackets are used to link the enclosure with the bottom frame.
 The result is more than acceptable.

 Overall, this small outdoor trampoline is a solid choice if you want your children to bounce on, and at an acceptable price as well, but its lower weight limit makes it unsuitable for adult use.

 Telstar Orbit Trampoline 9x13ft

 Oval trampolines present a good middle ground between rectangular and round trampolines.
-They are less professional than rectangular trampoline, but come at a lower price and are more similar to round trampolines in the way they feel.
+They are less professional than a rectangular trampoline, but come at a lower price and are more similar to round trampolines in the way they feel.